MuhammadEhtishamRaza/chat-app-mern/ReadME.md

-# Chat App using MERN
+# Chat App using MERN and Socket.io